shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 7. Follow the instructions in steps 2-6 to add your remaining criteria.
 If you need to add more criteria, click **Add Criterion** at the end of the list of criteria.
 #.
 Include instructions for students to provide overall written feedback on their peers' responses.
 You can leave the default text in the **Feedback Instructions** field or replace it with your own text.

-.. note:: After you publish an ORA assignment, you can no longer change its rubric or the point values associated with each criteria in the rubric.
+.. note:: After you publish an ORA assignment, you can no longer change the structure of the rubric or the point values associated with each criterion in the rubric.
+If you correct typographical errors in the text of the rubric, only learners who have not yet started the assignment will see the corrections.
+However, you can modify due dates and the weight of the ORA assignment after you publish an ORA assignment.

 .. _PA Criteria Comment Field Only: